BenjaminSmall94/reading-notes/Code301/Class-07.md

 ## API Keys

 I made accounts to all of the websites but need more information for the movieDB API application.

+## Things I want to know more about

+I can't wait to see all the different ways that the client can interact with a server to build secure and interactive/meaningful website.